dominikbraun/dice/README.md

 * Different load balancing methods for each application
 * Periodic health checks for deployed instances
-* Service updates without downtime
+* Service and server updates without downtime
 * Configuration changes without restart
 * Nodes with less computing resources receive less requests
 * Attachment and detachment of instances on the fly